-Cleaning agents are designed to break down the surface and remove the top layer, thus revealing the clean, “new” under skin.
+Cleaning agents are designed to break down the surface and remove the top layer, thus revealing the clean, “new” under the skin.
 These harsh chemicals are only going to work a hand full of times and are usually more effective on faded old surfaces.
-Once this happens too often, the plastic/vinyl will simply be passed its lifetime and you will have no other option to refurbish or completely replace the steering wheel.
+Once this happens too often, the plastic/vinyl will simply be past its lifetime and you will have no other option to refurbish or completely replace the steering wheel.

 Alternatively, use any cleaning agent that includes

 Whichever option you opt for, remember to cover your face and hands when working with these chemicals.
 Open all the car windows for good ventilation, since all these chemicals have very pungent smells that linger.
 DO NOT SMOKE or expose any of these chemicals to open flames.